-“We went to Salt & Silver in Hamburg yesterday.
+“We went to Salt & Silver in Hamburg some time ago.
 Super-creative food, really interesting flavor combinations, awesome wine, great service.
 And at one point Jo, the chef, came out to our table and told us about how they pick their wines…” Anecdotes like that make it twice as fun to tell your friends about a new favorite restaurant.
 What do you think was the highlight of the evening?
 Chef Johannes Riffelmacher: young, chill, and a self-promotion champion.

 One little conversation like that turns dinner into a lifestyle experience.
 The kind of thing you tell other people about.
 Which is like free marketing for the restaurant.
 The key is having a communicative team and a chef who considers approaching customers part of the job.

 Good times allowed

 Times have really changed in that regard.
 Back in the 80s, Paul Bocuse – “the Chef of the Century” – became the first Michelin-starred chef to do his own cooking shows, paving the way for the idea of a chef being the focus of a media spectacle.
 These days, one look through any issue of KTCHNrebel will tell you that there are culinary celebrities all over the world.
 They’re role models to their fans, who want to see more of them – and not just on TV or YouTube, but live in their restaurants.